WPMedia/klaxon/docs/local_setup_sans_docker.md

 bundle install
 ```

 In order to be allowed to login to Klaxon once it's running on your machine, it'll need to know that your email address is.
-Create a file named `.env` and paste in these two items:
+Create a file named `.env` and paste in these items:

 ```
 ADMIN_EMAILS="my_awesome_email@gmail.com"
-HOST='localhost:5000'
+HOST='localhost:3000'
+PORT=3000
 ```

 Feel free to substitute in your email address.
 In development, Klaxon doesn't actually send emails locally, so a real address is not required.